bmhags42/Rust_Multiplier/README.md

 I wrote this program to learn more about the programming Language RUST.
 I also learned about using a GUI for easy human interaction with the program using the iced library. <br>

-Found within the syntax folder is a simple application showing basic syntax for Rust.
+Found within the src folder is the main.rs apllication as well as syntax.rs which is a simple application showing basic syntax for Rust.

 ## Running Program
 1. cd into Rust_Multiplier directory.
 Run the command "cargo run"